LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

    information about the domain name.

 PTR
-   This type of request allows a reverse lookup to be performed --- returning the domain name associated with an IP address.
+   This type of request allows a reverse lookup to be performed, returning the domain name associated with an IP address.

 TXT
    Domain name servers can store additional information about a domain name.
-   Specially formatted domain names are sometimes used as keys which will return useful information when queried with this option.
+   Specially formatted domain names are sometimes used as keys that will return useful information when queried with this option.

 Any query can return either a single value or an array of values.
 For example, a